LKI/md2reveal/README.rst

 md2reveal
 =========

-This tool converts markdown to reveal.js
+This tool converts markdown to reveal.js.

+It will turn h1, h2 to reveal section, and h3 or greater to reveal vertical section.

 Source code is hosted on https://github.com/LKI/md2reveal

-You can view a quick demo at http://www.liriansu.com/md2reveal
+Try it!

 ============
 Installation